 Verto Index: Brands

-For our final Verto Index of the year, we are focusing on the biggest digital brands in the U.S. For the purposes of this Index, when Verto refers to a brand, it includes the main parent brand (eg., Facebook) as well as Verto’s data on the other digital properties or subsidiaries owned by that brand (eg., Instagram and WhatsApp).
+The final Verto Index of the year focuses on the biggest digital brands, based on monthly unique users (among U.S. adults, ages 18 and above).
+For the purposes of this Index, when Verto refers to a brand, it includes the main parent brand (eg., Facebook) as well as Verto’s data on the other digital properties or subsidiaries owned by that brand (eg., Instagram and WhatsApp).

 Our ranking of the 10 most popular brands underscores the dominant role that the so-called duopoly of Facebook and Google holds on consumer time and attention.
 Top-ranking Google is a virtually ubiquitous brand, with 99% reach and nearly 213 million monthly users who access its flagship search engine, Chrome internet browser, Maps, and other properties.
 Facebook is not far behind, with 96% reach and almost 205 million monthly users.

 The rest of the top 10 includes e-commerce juggernauts like Amazon and Walmart, as well as tech giants like Apple and Microsoft.
 And although Verizon acquired Yahoo earlier this year under its new Oath digital content umbrella, we are including them as two separate brands for this year’s Index.
 In fact, the only brand in our rankings that is not explicitly a tech company is National Amusements, which was originally founded as a theater company in 1936; today, the corporation owns thousands of movie theaters around the globe and holds controlling stakes in media conglomerates like CBS and Viacom.